seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **VARRIUS**
 This is most certain that I shall deliver:
 Mark Antony is every hour in Rome
-Expected: since he went from Egypt ’tis
+Expected: since he went from Egypt 'tis
 A space for further travel.

 **POMPEY**
 I could have given less matter
 A better ear.
 Menas, I did not think
-This amorous surfeiter would have donn’d his helm
+This amorous surfeiter would have donn'd his helm
 For such a petty war: his soldiership
 Is twice the other twain: but let us rear
 The higher our opinion, that our stirring
-Can from the lap of Egypt’s widow pluck
+Can from the lap of Egypt's widow pluck
-The ne’er-lust-wearied Antony.
+The ne'er-lust-wearied Antony.

 **MENAS**
 I cannot hope
 Caesar and Antony shall well greet together:
-His wife that’s dead did trespasses to Caesar;
+His wife that's dead did trespasses to Caesar;
-His brother warr’d upon him; although, I think,
+His brother warr'd upon him; although, I think,
 Not moved by Antony.

 **POMPEY**
 I know not, Menas,
 How lesser enmities may give way to greater.
-Were’t not that we stand up against them all,
+Were't not that we stand up against them all,
-’Twere pregnant they should square between
+'Twere pregnant they should square between
 themselves;
 For they have entertained cause enough
 To draw their swords: but how the fear of us
 May cement their divisions and bind up
 The petty difference, we yet not know.
-Be’t as our gods will have’t!
+Be't as our gods will have't!
 It only stands
 Our lives upon to use our strongest hands.
 Come, Menas.